sigmorphon/2023InflectionST/part2/README.md

 * Morphology_R - morphological parse, romanization.
 Consists of more or less the URs for each morpheme
 * Morphology_H - morphological parse, Hangul.
 * Production_R - production, romanization.
-Represents the option chosen by the participant, in phonetic detail (ie, representing the actual assumed segmental targets, the "SR", with phonological processes applied)
+Represents the option chosen by the participant, in phonemic detail (ie, representing the actual assumed segmental targets, the "SR", with phonological processes applied)
 * Production_H - production, Hangul.
 * UR - segmental sequence surrounding the morpheme juncture (noted "-")
 * SR - segmental sequence of how the UR was produced in the Production